-Wisconsin Rapids Converting Facility: A Century of Innovation
+Wisconsin Rapids Facility: A Century of Innovation

-Nestled in the heart of the state of Wisconsin, Billerud's Wisconsin Rapids Converting Facility boasts a rich tapestry of history, innovation, and community engagement that spans over a century.
+Nestled in the heart of the state of Wisconsin, Billerud's Wisconsin Rapids facility boasts a rich tapestry of history, innovation, and community engagement that spans over a century.
 From its humble beginnings in 1894 as the Consolidated Water Power Co., the facility has evolved into a beacon of technological excellence in the paper-making industry.

 Pioneering Innovations